BCSC 310: Syllabus

 3. Revision of the written review of your article: 10%

-• up to 10 points can be earned for the required discussion board posts across the semester.
+• up to 5 points can be earned for posting 9 discussion board posts on Slack (i.e., all besides your own presentation).
 Late posts do not count.

 Please keep in mind that just showing up is not enough to earn participation credit, and not showing up (or showing up late) results in losing points.
 Details of what counts as "participation" will be covered during the first day of class, and are also included in the in the Review-Present-Discuss document on Blackboard.